-- Users have the option of signing-in on the platform similar to the way they would sign-in as they enter an in-person meeting. - Users can quickly view an area of interest by typing in an address and seeing project alignments on a map to better understand how they may or may not be impacted by the improvements. - The consultant team can video record and upload presentations from the public meetings or record and post them before the meetings.
+- Users have the option of signing-in on the platform similar to the way they would sign-in as they enter an in-person meeting. - Users can quickly view an area of interest by seeing alternatives and constraints on a map to better understand how they may or may not be impacted by the improvements. - The consultant team can video record and upload presentations from the public meetings or record and post them before the meetings.

-8.2.3 Factsheet
+8.2.3 FAO

-A simple, one-page fact sheet will inform the public about the project, the status of the project development process, and other pertinent information such as comment opportunities.
-This fact sheet will be updated as the project progresses.
+A FAQ will inform the public about the project, the status of the project development process, and other pertinent information such as comment opportunities.
+This FAQ will be updated and include a glossary as the project progresses.